AH-64D-Apache-Official-Project/AH-64D-Apache-Official-Project.github.io/pages/weapons/was.md

 To WAS, or action, a weapon simply press its WAS button.
 To De-WAS, or De-action a weapon that is actioned, just press its WAS button again.

+Note: You can not WAS any weapons or ARM the aircraft while on the ground, to override this you must push the GND ORIDE button.

 {% include warning.html content="Even if a weapon is actioned, you **cannot fire it until the aircraft is armed**." %}

 {% include important.html content="To arm/safe the aircraft, you click the arm/safe button on the **armament panel**." %}